 No. You educational record is separate from the Counseling Center records.
 The Counseling Center maintains its own records for 7 years from point of discharge from services.
 After seven years, any closed charts/consultations are shredded.
 Only the Counselor and the Counseling Center Director have access to your file, which is kept in locked filing cabinet.
 Your records can only be released if you sign an Authorization for Release of Records, or if ordered by a court of law.

 No. The Counseling Center is funded through Student Life.
-Full time and part time students are eligible for consultation, and when appropriate individual counseling sessions with a counselor at no financial cost.
+Full-time and part-time students are eligible for counseling services at no financial cost.

-Information shared in the counseling center is confidential as indicated in Pennsylvania Law and professional ethics.
-Communications between a counselor and client/student are confidential and are not to be disclosed to anyone outside the Counseling Center without your prior written consent.
+Information shared in the Counseling Center is confidential in accordance with Pennsylvania Law and professional ethics and standards.
+Communications between a counselor and client/student are confidential and will not to be disclosed to anyone outside the Counseling Center without a student’s prior written consent.
 There are a few exceptions to your privilege of confidentiality.

 Circumstances in which confidentiality is not protected by law,